 In 2014, a food preparation and delivery company called Munchery decided to switch from a workforce of independent contractors over to employees.
 They were the first company within the on-demand economy to do this but they later went out of business.
 Not sure how much the switch had to do with going under but it’s still an interesting case study.

-According to this position for a delivery driver on their jobs page, those who deliver with Munchery today receive an hourly rate, $0.54/mile reimbursement for the use of their car, some t-shirts, data reimbursement, and apparently free food:
+According to this position for a delivery driver on their jobs page, those who deliver with Munchery would receive an hourly rate of $15, $0.54/mile (2014 IRS guidelines) reimbursement for the use of their car, some t-shirts, data reimbursement, and apparently free food:

 Eaze Reclassified Drivers as Employees

 Eaze is a marijuana delivery company in California that operates in a similar way to food delivery (except they actually deliver weed faster than food delivery delivers food).
-After recreational legalization in 2016, eaze supported and advocated for the switch in classification from 1099 to W-2 for cannabis delivery drivers.
+After recreational legalization, Eaze supported and advocated for the switch in classification from 1099 to W-2 for cannabis delivery drivers.
 This was part of an overall legislative effort to bring the adult recreational market into existence in 2018.
 The change affected all delivery drivers in the cannabis industry.
-Drivers are not employees of eaze – they are employees of retailers.
+Drivers are not employees of Eaze – they are employees of retailers.

 What Happened With Eaze When They Switched From Contractors to Employees?

-In the case of eaze, they began contracting through a staffing agency to hire and manage their fleet of marijuana delivery drivers.
-So the drivers actually never became employees of eaze so much as they became employees of a temporary employment company called Allied Staffing (Note: Bay Area drivers only.
-Drivers in other areas will be employees of the collectives).
+In the case of Eaze, they began contracting through a staffing agency to hire and manage their fleet of marijuana delivery drivers.
+So the drivers actually never became employees of Eaze so much as they became employees of a temporary employment company called Allied Staffing.

 Flexibility also tightened from being able to login and work almost anytime (similar to Uber) to having to sign up for hourly blocks of shifts (more similar to Amazon Flex).
 When we sent Dash to sign up and deliver for Eaze, he said he missed the ability to turn on the app and do deliveries whenever he had free-time.
-Now he has to schedule in advance, and he feels like his earning potential is limited because of it.

 How Did The Shift To Employment Status Affect Driver Pay?

-Similar to Munchery, eaze employee-drivers receive an hourly pay rate and a mileage reimbursement.
-Instead of getting paid per every job completed, the now employee-drivers of eaze receive $15 per hour in addition to a $0.54/mile (2014 figures, $0.58 in 2019) mileage reimbursement.
+Similar to Munchery, Eaze employee-drivers receive an hourly pay rate and a mileage reimbursement.
+Instead of getting paid per every job completed, the now employee-drivers of Eaze receive $15 per hour in addition to a $0.54/mile (2014 figures, $0.58 in 2019) mileage reimbursement.
 That’s ALL MILES driven.
 Not just on delivery runs!

 The Mileage Reimbursement Alone Is Similar To Uber

 Being an employee means workers are entitled to a slew of laws and worker protections developed over the last 130 years.
-This includes things like workers compensation if injured on the job, paid breaks every 2 hours, overtime pay past a certain point of working, the right to organize a union, as well as protections from discrimination in hiring and retaining workers.
+This includes things like workers compensation if injured on the job, paid breaks every 2 hours, paid lunch breaks, overtime pay past a certain point of working, the right to organize a union, as well as protections from discrimination in hiring and retaining workers.
 It is very expensive to hire and fire an employee in California.